Dyumes/BitWorld/README.md

 1. Clone this repository
 2. Make sure you have [Scala](https://www.scala-lang.org/download/) and [sbt](https://www.scala-sbt.org/download.html) installed
-3. Run the application via your IDE
+3. Run the Main via your IDE

 The game runs in a 1920x1080 window.